-- 1. Within the constraints of its financial resources and the number of applicants needed, the PHA may utilize some or all of the following methods to attract eligible families: - a) Identify local resources for performing outreach functions, such as the PHA staff, community groups and agencies, elements of city and county governments, colleges and universities; - b) Post notices in places of employment, unemployment offices, welfare offices, Post Offices, grocery stores, churches, community halls, city and county offices, utility companies, day-care centers, Salvation Army offices, laundry facilities and senior citizen centers; - c) Place news stories in daily and weekly newspapers and other local publications; - d) Request public service announcements by local radio and television stations of English and any other language common to the area; - e) Make oral presentations before organizations, groups and agencies that serve the elderly, disabled, homeless and victims of domestic violence; - f) Place notices in church bulletins and newsletters; and - g) Encourage applicants and residents to inform their friends and relatives about the public housing program.
+Within the constraints of its financial resources and the number of applicants needed, the PHA may utilize some or all of the following methods to attract eligible families:

+- 1. Identify local resources for performing outreach functions, such as the PHA staff, community groups and agencies, elements of city and county governments, colleges and universities: - 2.
+Post notices in places of employment, unemployment offices, welfare offices, Post Offices, grocery stores, churches, community halls, city and county offices, utility companies, daycare centers, Salvation Army offices, laundry facilities and senior citizen centers; - 3.
+Place news stories in daily and weekly newspapers and other local publications; - 4.
+Request public service announcements by local radio and television stations of English and any other language common to the area; - 5.
+Make oral presentations before organizations, groups and agencies that serve the elderly, disabled, homeless and victims of domestic violence; - 6.
+Place notices in church bulletins and newsletters; and - 7.
+Encourage applicants and residents to inform their friends and relatives about the public housing program.